 If you want to use heat, there’s nothing wrong with using it in moderation, so try to invest in products that have been better overall for the environment and your hair.
 There are eco-friendly hot tools that do not consume as much energy, with more efficiency, and safer contact with your hair, and when it is time to let go, it is easily recyclable.

 These items minimize heat damage as it helps to keep moisture within the hair to keep from burning.
-Safe for all hair types, the key is to look for the items within your budget that give have more advantages over disadvantages.
+The key is to look for the items within your budget that give have more advantages over disadvantages.

 Hair ties, bobby pins, clips, headbands, bows, beads, and more are among some of the most common accessories used by most of us.
-As they’re simple to wear and hold styles, we should make sure that when we use our accessories, which over time we are keeping up with them and cleaning them as well as our other hair tools.
+We should make sure that when we use our accessories, we are keeping up with them.

 Once dried you can store in your usual place.
 The better we care for our hair tools, the more they will help us.